 The same dynamic is present in toxic families, where members spend a lot of time constructing veneers that hide toxic realities and protect toxic members.
 This is particularly obvious in families where there is sexual assault of children.
 We have seen family members (mothers, sisters, aunts, etc.) engage in herculean attempts to erase awareness of the reality/truth that their husband, brother, aunt, grandparent, etc., is a sexual predator raping children.
 This denial of reality inevitably has serious psychological and emotional consequences for everybody involved, in particular the victims of all forms of violence, not just sexual assault.

 - Implications for families and schools: There are obvious implications for parents and teachers.
 If we do have a powerful need for truth, then quality parenting requires attention not only to basic needs, but to the need for truth as well.
 If you take both hierarchies seriously, it seriously raises the bar on what counts as adequate parenting.
 Basic biological needs would have to be met, but so would needs for safety, self-actualization, transcendence, and truth.
 We’re not talking enriched environments here, we’re talking total transformation of how we parent and school our children.
 Children require safe and non-violent environments at home and school, not toxic environments and toxic socialization.
 Children need parents who nurture and support, not shame and assault.
 This obviously makes parenting and teaching even harder jobs than they already are.
 So, note.
 This is not a judgment on parents or teachers.
-This is a plea for economic change so we can properly support the two most important institutions on this planet, the family, and Remember, no single person or single couple can provide for the full spectrum of the needs of the child.
+This is a plea for economic change so we can properly support the two most important institutions on this planet, the family, and school.
+Remember, no single person or single couple can provide for the full spectrum of the needs of the child.
 The entire village needs to be on board.

 - Implications for society: At this point, we can see that Maslow’s needs have powerful implications, for psychology, psychological therapy, family, education, and so on.
 Maslow’s hierarchies also have powerful implications for capitalism.
 Our planet is now dominated by a capitalist system of accumulation that is destroying not only the planet, but the human psyche as well.
 Built on the exploitation of human needs, and the invocation of human addiction, Putting primary emphasis on enriching a few, while denying the needs of the many, the System eats through the planet, corrupts human motives, shackles human needs to economic growth, and destroys the human psyche.
 As Hollywood’s “B-Movie teaches”, the only thing that matters to the System, and those who benefit from it, is that you show up to work on time, and you buy “things” when you’re not there.